microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 MSBuild 15 is required to build the code.
 You get this with Visual Studio 2017.
 Cross-platform builds will be documented in a future release.

+## Testing

+We're using Visual Studio 2017 for interactive test work.
+Requirements:
+- NUnit test adaptor (VS Extension)
+- Be sure to set the default processor architecture for tests to x64 (or giant allocation test will fail)